Master manual control and understand motion control systems

 Ackermann-Style Control (Simulated)

-Beetlebot is differential drive, but can simulate car-like steering:
+Beetlebot is a skid-steer drive, but can simulate car-like steering:

 Create car-style control node: